 For a long time, I’ve been hesitant about visiting Lille – or Rijsel, as it is known in Flemish.
 As far as my history degree had taught me, these Northern French towns had been bombed to pieces during the War.
 I imagined that once the War ended, they had staggered out the other side – bereft of their medieval buildings and vulnerable to plans for depressing postwar architecture.
-I couldn’t imagine that Lille could offer quite the same beauty as some of its French neighbours.
-Poor Lille – the ugly ducking.
-However, our host and owner of Le Saint Germain convinced us that we must go; after all, it was where most of Mouvaux’s residents worked or spent their weekends.
-If we didn’t visit this city, then we couldn’t truly know our sibling.
+In terms of things to do in Lille, I couldn’t imagine it could quite offer the same beauty and culture as some of its French neighbours.

-Walking out into the bright sunshine, I was curious to see what Mouvaux saw in its big brother.
-Surely more than a few dilapidated churches and grimy high-rises?
-As we rounded the corner – entering Lille’s old town – I was still imagining this post-war landscape.
+As we rounded the corner on our arrival one sunny Friday in August, I was still imagining this post-war landscape.
 Yet looking up, I realised it was anything but.
 In front of us was a large, European-inspired square, filled with pastel coloured buildings and glittering gold statues.
 Bells from the nearby tower rang out, echoing across the flagstone floors, and swallows dived overhead.
 Although a late Sunday afternoon, families and students filled the square – also known as Grand Place – enjoying glasses of wine in the golden afternoon sun.
 On the edge of the square, timber-framed buildings leaned heavily against each other, each painted mustard yellows and dusty blues.

 Lille’s history is an unusual one, featuring an angry giant and an orphan raised by a deer.
 The story goes that following the death of his father and after an unconventional childhood in the dark woods of Bois-sans-Mercy (where he is fed by a kindly doe), a young man called Lydéric sets out to avenge his parents’ death, whose lives were taken by the local giant, Phinaert.
 Finding the murdering giant at the court of Dagobert I at Soissons (I imagine he wasn’t hard to miss), nimble Lydéric manages to kill the towering monster; winning in return the land of the Giants.
 Sometime later, in 640 AD, Lydéric founds the city of Lille on these lands, where it has remained ever since.